AdriaanMusschoot/Amugen/README.md

 	return nullptr;
 }
 ```
 Here I don't allow for multiple components to be added.
-If it is really the case that you needed the same component twice, you can make use of the engine's scene graph and parent a second object (containing that extra component) to the first one.
+If it is really the case that you needed the same component twice, you can make use of the engine's scene graph and parent a second object (containing that double component) to the first one.
-Once you have hooked up all the logic to the game object you'll have to hand it of to one of the scenes like this so
+Once you have hooked up all the logic to the game object you'll have to hand it of to one of the scenes like you saw in main
 ```cpp
 amu::SceneManager::GetInstance().CreateScene(pacman::tags::MAIN_SCENE, pacman::LoadMainScene);